MicrosoftDocs/architecture-center/docs/reference-architectures/data/migrate-master-data-services-with-cluedin.md

 CluedIn also supports migrating data change history, and it can automatically build up data quality history from your MDS instances.
 You can also run an MDS solution and CluedIn in-sync, if you don't want to turn your MDS instances off as soon as the migration process has finished.

-CluedIn natively supports the common data model / DataVerse, meaning that Power Apps, Power Automate, Power BI, Virtual Chatbots and Microsoft Dynamics users can all natively utilize data from CluedIn without the need for any extra setup or integration.
+CluedIn natively supports the Common Data Model / Dataverse.
+In other words,  Power Apps, Power Automate, Power BI, virtual chatbots, and Microsoft Dynamics users can all natively utilize data from CluedIn, without the need for any extra setup or integration.

 ### CluedIn natively integrates with Azure Purview

-Azure Purview brings Data Governance capabilities to the Microsoft Azure cloud and CluedIn provides native integration to its functionality.
+Azure Purview brings data governance capabilities to the Microsoft Azure cloud, and CluedIn provides native integration to its functionality.

-For Azure customers that need fine-grained details on the processing of data across their data estate, CluedIn writes its transformation log directly into the Purview Data Map and lineage.
-If you are needed to show a full end-to-end lineage of how data moves and transforms through your Azure stack, CluedIn can be utilized to write this information to Purview.
+For Azure customers who need fine-grained details on the processing of data across their data estate, CluedIn writes its transformation log directly into the Purview Data Map and lineage.
+If you need to show a full end-to-end lineage of how data moves and transforms through your Azure stack, CluedIn can be utilized to write this information to Purview.

  - The Azure Purview Glossary is available directly in CluedIn and vice-versa.
  - CluedIn can ingest assets that have been registered in Purview.
- - CluedIn scans the PII from Purview and can pinpoint to a record level where the PII is.
+ - CluedIn scans the personally identifiable information (PII) from Purview, and it can pinpoint to a record level where the PII is.
 It also adds supports for PII in unstructured and semi-structed data, not just structured.
  - CluedIn will use the schema set in Purview to auto-map data sets into CluedIn.
  - CluedIn extends the Purview Lineage with detailed processing logs.
 -	CluedIn can initiate Purview Scans before a new data ingestion is scheduled.